ep142/NCYdiversity/README.md

   + run the bigdata_part2 script to merge the sequence tables, do taxonomy assignment, infer phylogenetic tree, assemble a phyloseq object and produce files for imponrt in FoodMicrobionet

 * FMBN5_0_1 a folder containing R lists for FoodMicrobionet, table specifications and summary statistics

+## Acknowledgements.

+This work was was carried out within the PRIN 2022 Project METAOlive 2022NN28ZZ and received funding from the European Union Next-GenerationEU, CUP C53D23005460006 (PIANO NAZIONALE DI RIPRESA E RESILIENZA (PNRR) – MISSIONE 4 COMPONENTE 2,  INVESTIMENTO 1.4 – D.D.
+1048 14/07/2023).
+This script and its contents reflects only the authors’ views and opinions,  neither the European Union nor the European Commission can be considered  responsible for them.